prentis-lab/SampleDashbord/column.name.md

   - one plant may multi sample id
 - sequence table: more fixed
   - one sample with multi runs
-- Species/Variety : now item may comming
+- Species/Variety : now item may coming
-- parant to parents
+- parent to parents

 ### another interface for andrew team
-- input sample information first
+- input sample information single or bulk